A refinement of the coherence conjecture of Pappas and Rapoport: Parahoric group revisited

-In this section, we review and extend some results in \cite{DH} on the equivariant construction of parahoric group schemes over the ring of formal power series.
-We describe a natural Levi subgroup in any parahoric group.
-We also prove a generation theorem for parahoric subgroups.
-The results in this section will be used in later sections.
+In Section \ref{sec_parahoric}, we review and extend some results in \cite{DH} on the equivariant construction of parahoric group schemes over the ring of formal power series.
+In Section \ref{section_flag}, we discuss how to choose a rational point in the facet to avoid the characteristic constraint.
+We also describe a natural Levi subgroup in any parahoric group and introduce the group $G_\vartheta$ which will be used in Section \ref{3208530}.